 Peterhead is one of Europe's largest fishing ports.
 The inner harbour provides modern facilities to handle all aspects of the industry.
-Facilities include the Port Henry Marina providing 48 berthing spaces for small commercial fishing vessels, a temperature-controlled fish market, a slipway that can accommodate four fishing vessels, a commercial marina, a ship-lift that can handle two vessels, a drydock and a maintenance workshop.
-Additional external facilities to the Peterhead Port Authority include two ice factories, net repair facilities, fish box provision, freshwater and fuel.
-Comprehensive engineering, repair and maintenance facilities including fish processing factories located at Keith Inch, Sir Albert Quay and the Smith Embankment.
-Sir Albert Quay also handles bulk shipments of agricultural products, frozen fish and a broad range of other commodities.
+Facilities include the Port Henry Marina providing 45 berthing spaces for small commercial fishing vessels, a temperature-controlled fish market, a slipway that can accommodate four fishing vessels, a commercial marina, a ship-lift that can handle two vessels, a drydock, a maintenance workshop and an ice factory.
+Additional external facilities to the Peterhead Port Authority include net repair facilities, fish box provision, freshwater and fuel.
+Comprehensive engineering, repair and maintenance facilities including fish processing factories located at Keith Inch, Sir Albert Quay, and the Smith Embankment.
+Sir Albert Quay also handles bulk shipments of agricultural products, frozen fish, and a broad range of other commodities.

-Norsea Group UK Ltd. operate an oil industry service and logistics base from Smith Quay / Merchants Quay at the mouth to the inner harbour with $32000m^2$ of storage area to the West side of Smith Quay
+Norsea Group UK Ltd. operate an oil industry service and logistics base from Smith Quay / Merchants Quay at the mouth to the inner harbour with 32000m2 of storage area to the West side of Smith Quay

 Within Peterhead Bay ASCO (UK) Ltd operate two oil service bases that provide facilities for the North Sea oil and gas industry.
-The North Base consists of 2400 m2 of land space hosting storage and warehousing.
-The North Base Jetty is a 1-berth open pile jetty and the North Breakwater provides a further two berths that are protected by a wave-wall on the offshore side.
+The North Base consists of 2400 m of land space hosting storage and warehousing.
+The North Breakwater provides two berths that are protected by a wave-wall on the offshore side.
 The South Base consists of the South Breakwater (3 berths), the ASCO Quay (five berths) and the Princess Royal Jetty (two berths).

 The Tanker Jetty is located close to the South Breakwater and was built to import fuel to the nearby Peterhead Power Station.
-The Jetty is designed to accommodate tankers up to 50,000 dwt but is also used for offshore industry vessels, cruise liners.
+The Jetty is designed to accommodate tankers up to 40,000 dwt but is also used for offshore industry vessels, cruise liners.

-Peterhead Bay Marina is situated in the south-west of the bay and provides pontoon berthing for 150 leisure craft.
+Peterhead Bay Marina is situated in the south-west of the bay and provides pontoon berthing for 160 leisure craft.
 The Marina is protected by two rubble mound breakwaters.